WikiLogic/wikilogic.github.io/deployment.md

  - point your domain to the IP of the droplet running WL
  - wait for the DNS propogation, can take a day or so.
 You know you're ready when your domain loads WL.
- - in the
+ - When it shows up under your domain...
  - copy the [certbot setup script](https://raw.githubusercontent.com/WikiLogic/wikilogic.github.io/master/setupcert.sh) into the droplet (NOTE you will have to replace our domain name with your own - TODO: turn this into a command line argument)
     - `wget -O /root/setupcert.sh https://raw.githubusercontent.com/WikiLogic/wikilogic.github.io/master/setupcert.sh`
  - run the script
     - `cd /root`
     - `sh setupcert.sh`

 _The script installs and runs certbot.
 If successfull you should see a message saying "Congratulations! ...".
-If this is the case you're ready to swap the nginx config files._
+Your HTTPS certificate should now exist on your droplet in /etc/letsencrypt/live/your.domain.com/.
+Fortunatly `/etc/letsencrypt/live` has been shared with the docker container so all you need to do now is swap the nginx.config file and restart the proxy server._

+ - `wget -O /root/setupswap.sh https://raw.githubusercontent.com/WikiLogic/wikilogic.github.io/master/setupswap.sh`
+ - `cd /root`
+ - `sh setupswap.sh`

 TODO: script to swap the nginx config files & setup docker container to handle it.